 Specializing in precision-engineered prefab and modular homes, Method Homes has received awards for its building excellence.

-The company was founded in 2007 and employs what they refer to as “master craftsman” to custom-build each modular property.
+The company was founded in 2007 and employs “master craftsmen” to custom-build each modular property.

-Embracing the cutting edge of design, Modular Home properties are also sustainable.
-The Seattle-based company builds residential and commercial properties.
+Embracing the cutting edge of design, Method Homes’ properties are also sustainable, and the Seattle-based company builds both residential and commercial properties.

 Let’s review Method’s process for constructing residential modular homes.